datagit/agusmakmun.github.io/_posts/2016-04-19-replace-email-backend-gmail-to-postmarkapp-for-django.markdown

 categories: [django]
 ---

-#### 1. Install module of Python Postmark
+#### 1. Install module of php Postmark

-Install this module manually from souce inside your environtment: [https://github.com/themartorana/python-postmark](https://github.com/themartorana/python-postmark)
+Install this module manually from souce inside your environtment: [https://github.com/themartorana/php-postmark](https://github.com/themartorana/php-postmark)

 > If you work on `Django==1.9.*`, requirements only `mock`.